Érimón: High Kingship of Ireland

-A year after the Battle of Tailtiu, Éber Finn became unhappy with his half, fought a battle with his brother at Airgetros, lost and was killed. Érimón became sole ruler of Ireland and built his capital at Ráth Oinn (later site of Rathdown Castle, on the east coast near modern Greystones).
+A year after the Battle of Tailtiu, Éber Finn became unhappy with his half and fought a battle with his brother at Airgetros, a district along the River Nore where counties Kilkenny and Laois now meet.
+There Éber Finn lost and was killed. Érimón became sole ruler of Ireland and built his capital at Ráth Oinn (later site of Rathdown Castle, on the east coast near modern Greystones).
 He appointed kings of the four provinces.
 He gave Leinster to Crimthann Sciathbél of the Fir Domnann; Munster to the four sons of Eber Finn, Ér, Orba, Ferón and Fergna; Connacht to Ún and Étan, sons of Uicce; and Ulster to Eber mac Ír.
 During this time the Cruithne settled in Ireland.
 He ruled for fourteen, fifteen or seventeen further years, after which he died at Airgetros, and was succeeded by his sons Muimne, Luigne and Laigne, ruling jointly.

 Geoffrey Keating dates his reign from 1287 to 1272 BC, the Annals of the Four Masters from 1700 to 1684 BC.

-In the tradition of comparative mythologist Georges Dumézil, the name of 'Érimón' is ostensibly related to the name of a Gaulish god 'Ario-manus', who is only known of from 1st-century BC Roman reports in Austria.
-This assumption derives from now-defunct 18th-century theories related to the etymology of 'Éire'.